-For helper nodes, their stateless nature, which allows connections to be migrated freely across helpers, significantly simplifies scaling and load balancing: when a client connects to helpers, it picks up one with a low load; whenever some helper nodes are overloaded, they can simply disconnect some clients and those clients will automatically re-connect to other helper nodes.
-To achieve this, PostMan uses a standard loadbalancing technique: each helper monitors its own CPU and network utilization; when a client establishes a connection, either for a new connection or for re-connecting, it randomly chooses a number of helpers; each helper will reply with its resource utilization, so that the client can choose the helper with the lowest utilization; when a helper finds its resource utilization is too high, it disconnects existing connections, so that the corresponding clients can connect to other helpers.
+We use Consul [47] to automatically register and discover the helpers nodes.
+Consul is a distributed and highly available solution to automate network configurations, discover services, and enable secure connectivity across any cloud or runtime.
+Combining Consul with consul-template [48], a client can get the available helper nodes from the consul-template file when re-connecting.
+For helper nodes, their stateless nature, which allows connections to be migrated freely across helpers, significantly simplifies scaling and load balancing: when a client connects to helpers, it randomly selects one.
+Whenever some helper nodes are overloaded, they can simply disconnect some clients and those clients will automatically reconnect to other helper nodes.
+To achieve this, PostMan uses a simple yet effective load-balancing strategy: each helper monitors its own thoughtput and memory utilization.
+When a client establishes a connection, either for a new connection or for reconnecting, it inquires about the load statistics of all the available helpers (except the one just disconnected from); each helper will reply with its resource utilization, so that the client can choose a helper using the roulette wheel selection algorithm based on load; when a helper finds its resource utilization is too high, it disconnects existing connections, so that the corresponding clients can connect to other helpers.